Why your eyes need UV protection

 What are the dangers of UV exposure on your eyes?

-There are two main types of UV rays that damage our eyes and skin:
+There are two main types of UV rays that affect your eyes:

 How can you best protect against UV damage?

-• Wear sunglasses as often as you can outside – yes, even on cloudy days
+• Wear sunglasses as often as you can outside so choose sunglasses that feel comfortable and suit your day-to-day activities.

 • Children need sunglasses too!
 Make sure any kids sunglasses are properly UV rated, as many toy sunglasses don’t offer adequate protection